BHS to join Ozark Conference

 According to an R-1 news release, Josh Scott, athletic director for Springfield Public Schools, told the district the “Ozark Conference principals voted, per conference by-laws, to extend the invitation for membership to BHS.”

-The conference had already approved an invitation for Liberator football to join in place of Central High School for that sport only, beginning this fall.
+Late last year, the conference approved an invitation for Liberator football to join in place of Central High School for that sport only, beginning this fall.

-A statement from R-1 activities director Todd Schrader and BHS principal David Geurin thanked “everyone who worked on this to make it happen.”
+A statement from Schrader and BHS principal David Geurin thanked “everyone who worked on this to make it happen.”

 “We are super excited for our student-athletes, coaches, fans and community,” the statement reads.
 “We will do our very best to contribute and be a positive addition to a fantastic group of schools.”